 For example, “I offer nutrition consulting services for people living with Celiac disease” is not really hitting the mark.
 It doesn’t give you the warm and fuzzies, and it’s not exactly evoking the “Oh wow, she really gets me” feeling.

 You’re better off speaking in the language of your customer, such as “Discover the foods that will help you live well and thrive with Celiac disease.”
 Now we’re cooking.

 2. Your Solution

 Now it’s time to tell them what you offer.
 You can do this with a simple two-sentence mission or description of your business.
 Generally speaking, your mission should cover who you serve, what you offer, and why you do it.

 3. Your Services

-Only offer one type of service, such as 1:1 counselling?
+Only offer one type of service, such as 1:1 counseling?
 Offer multiple packages?
 Serve different types of clients?
-No problem – follow the formula below for each service offerings.
+No problem – follow the formula below for each service offering.